blacklistperformer/demo-repo/README.md

 ok this is the change and here we ahve setup the github and everyhting now we gone learn how to use it nicely bruh

 this is the last comment before starting the video agian

+this is a new day and 1st try to see ig  i close the terminal from orignal conditions does it worlks or not